5 Ways to Maintain Friendships as an Adult

 5. Schedule nothing

 Friendship should be easy.
 Unfortunately, it doesn’t always work out that way.
 It’s tough to make friends and just as tough to maintain the friendships you already have.
-Hopefully these tips can make things just a little bit easier.
+Hopefully, these tips can make things just a little bit easier.

-If you want to find new friends with whom you can do these things, download Panion, out now for iOS and in development for Android.
 Connect with us on Facebook at or join our Friendship 3.0 group where we discuss topics surrounding friendship, social psychology, stepping outside your social comfort zone, and breaking the taboo of loneliness.